naobservatory/p2ra/model.md

 \theta_i \sim Normal(\mu_i, \sigma).
 $$

-This is equivalent to assuming a flat prior on the log-abundance and updating with Gaussian-likelihood to our prevalence data.
+This is equivalent to assuming a flat prior on the log-prevalence and updating with Gaussian-likelihood to our prevalence data.

 We put a weakly informative Gaussian prior on $b$.
-(We can center this at zero by normalizing abundance inputs.)
+We can center the prior at zero by choosing the right scale for prevalence inputs.
+That is, we can convert prevalence to cases per $n$ individuals and choose $n$ so that when $theta = \log prevalence = 0$, we expect to see $O(1)$ reads.

 Finally, we give $\phi$ a Gamma prior with a mode at $\phi = 1$.
 (This is largely arbitrary at this stage, but enforces $\phi > 0$.)